NBA Rumors: Andre Iguodala Trade Could Put Rockets On Same Level As Clippers And Lakers, Per ‘The Ringer’

 “Iguodala might spend most of his Houston nights dreaming of the good ol’ days next to Steph more likely than not, but it’s evident he could boost this Rockets’ team chances and put them in the same tier as the Clippers and Lakers (if they’re not already there).
 Narratives aside, Houston will gladly take a title even if it means having Iguodala help it get there.”

-The Rockets led by James Harden and Russell Westbrook are currently doing well in the 2019-20 NBA season.
+The Rockets, led by James Harden and Russell Westbrook, are currently doing well in the 2019-20 NBA season.
 As of now, the Rockets have won six of their last 10 games, sitting in the No. 4 spot in the Western Conference with a 17-8 record.
 However, despite Harden and Westbrook’s explosive performance almost every night, the Rockets aren’t still the top favorite to fully dominate the Western Conference this season.

 If they want to have a better chance of beating the Clippers and the Lakers in a best-of-seven series, the Rockets should continue to find ways to address the issues on their roster before the 2020 February NBA trade deadline.
 Though he’s no longer in his prime, trading for Iguodala makes a lot of sense for the Rockets.
 Iguodala would immediately solve the Rockets’ problem in the wing.